neurolib-dev/neurolib/README.md

 Please read the [gentle introduction](https://caglorithm.github.io/notebooks/neurolib-intro/) to `neurolib` for an overview of the basic functionality and some background information on the science behind whole-brain simulations.

 `neurolib` allows you to build, simulate, and optimize your own state-of-the-art whole-brain models.
-To simulate the neural activity of each brain area, the main implementation provides an advanced neural mass mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `aln`.
+To simulate the neural activity of each brain area, the main implementation provides an advanced neural mass mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `ALNModel`.
 Each brain area is represented by two populations of excitatory and inhibitory neurons.
-An extensive analysis and validation of the `aln` model can be found in our [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822) and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).
+An extensive analysis and validation of the `ALNModel` model can be found in our [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822) and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).

 `neurolib` provides a simulation and optimization framework which allows you to easily implement your own neural mass model, simulate fMRI BOLD activity, analyse the results and fit your model to empirical data.